andresrihu/Project-Residential-Community-Management-App/README.md

 Python Stack Project
 <br/>
-Created a CRUD application where Residents of a Community can communicate and vote on community projects.
+Created a CRUD application where residents of a community can communicate and vote on community projects.
 <br/>
 Used MySQL as database, HTML and Bootstrap for Front-End